Joint Health Insurance For Couples

 • Is it cheaper to get Joint Health Insurance than individual policies?

-In most cases, the cost of Joint Health Insurance works out to be the combined price of 2 individual policies.
+In most cases, the cost of Joint Health Insurance works out to be the combined price of two individual policies.
 Some insurers may offer a small discount as an incentive, but it’s dependent entirely on the insurer.

 You may find that buying a joint policy ends up costing more than individual ones if you or your partner have different medical histories.
 For example, if you have a pre-existing condition, the cost of the policy may increase.